Making with Code

 • I can develop my project iteratively over time

-• I can track the development of my project by successfully committing to Github at least once per class work day
+• I can track the development of my project by successfully committing to Github at least once per class work session

-• I can track my current progress and next steps using specific commit messages
+• I can track my current progress and next steps by writing specific commit messages

-• I can test my code in small chunks
+• I can work on my project in small chunks

 • I can write code with readability in mind